pansunian/panzhiming/public/fonts/README.md

-# Custom Fonts Directory
+# Custom Fonts & Assets Directory

-This folder is reserved for custom font files.
+This folder is reserved for custom font files and specific brand assets.
-Please manually upload your font files here via GitHub or your file manager.
+Please manually upload your files here via GitHub or your file manager.

-## Required Files:
+## Required Fonts:

 1. **jinghualaosongti.woff**
    - Used for Titles (Serif)